PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 $ cat /path/to/email/excessive_time.txt
 ```

 As you learned in the [Emails](../emails.md) section, you can modify this file just as you would any text file.
-Special tags can be used for each alert.
+Special placeholders can be used for each alert.

 Next, let's add the `email_file` to the alert entry: